kha-dinh/bibli-ls/README.md

 - `bibfile` backend loads the library from a local bibtex file.

 - `zotero_api` backend connects directly to your Zotero web library, removing the need for maintaining separated bibfiles.
+It cache the results in a bibfile named `.{backend name}_{library type}_{library id}.bib`.
+Run the command LSP `library.reload_all` to refetch the online content.

   - [More on setting up citation keys for online libraries](/docs/custom-cite-keys.md)